Northern Light (pilot boat)

-The Northern Light was a 19th-century yacht, built in 1839 at the Whitemore & Holbrook shipyard for Colonel William P. Winchester, a Boston merchant.
+Northern Light was a 19th-century yacht, built in 1839 at the Whitemore & Holbrook shipyard for Colonel William P. Winchester, a Boston merchant.
 She was designed by Louis Winde, an early yacht designer and shipbuilder.
 She sank en route to California in 1850.
 A second Northern Light, was built in 1927 and bought by the Boston Pilots' Association to serve as a pilot-boat from 1934 to 1941.
 She was sold to the United States Army in 1941 to serve in the war effort during World War II.

 Construction and service

 First Northern Light

 The Boston yacht Northern Light, was built in 1839 at the Whitemore & Holbrook shipyard for Colonel William P. Winchester who was a Boston merchant.
 Winchester commissioned Louis Winde, an early yacht designer and shipbuilder, to design and build a model for the yacht.
 His unique design was later used by George Steers.
 Her dimensions were, 47.6 feet Length of keel, beam was 17.6 feet, depth was 7.3 feet, and she was 70-tons.
 She went into Boston commission on July 22, 1939.
 She was recognized as the "Queen" of the Boston harbor.

 In 1840, the yacht Northern Light, met the steamer Brittania off Nixes Mate to welcome her to Boston.

-Painting of the Northern Light, ca. 1903.
+Painting of Northern Light, c.
+1903.

 In 1843 she started racing and in 1844 she sailed to Newport, Rhode Island, to race in the New York Yacht Club regatta.
 In 1846, she sailed in the club's second regatta in New York.
 Captain Winchester was on board the Northern Light.
 She raced against the schooner Coquette and other entries.

 End of service

-The Northern Light, was sold in 1847 as a packet ship sailing between Boston and Plymouth, Massachusetts.
+Northern Light, was sold in 1847 as a packet ship sailing between Boston and Plymouth, Massachusetts.
 Winchester repurchased her in 1848, then sold her on 4 December 1849 to a group of men living in Massachusetts.

-On 17 December 1849, her new owners sailed the Northern Light from Boston on their way to California.
+On 17 December 1849, her new owners sailed Northern Light from Boston on their way to California.
 On 14 March 1850, she ran into fog entering the dangerous Strait of Magellan, so she anchored in Gregory Bay.
 When the wind picked up, she dragged her anchors, then struck the rocky shore of Barranca Point.
 The crew escaped from the shipwreck and arrived safely in Valparaíso, Chile.
 That same year, friends of Winchester presented a silver punch bowl with the inscription, "Presented To William P Winchester.
 To Commemorate The Pleasant Hours His Friends Have Passed With Him On Board His Yacht Northern Light."